EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 ## Session and Speaker class design
 ### Sessions
 A conference can have one or more sessions.
-A session entity is a child of a conference as it is an unique event in the database.
+A session entity is a child of a conference as it is an unique event in the world.
 Only the conference organizer can create a session of a conference.
 The session name and type are required attributes of the Session class, while other attributes defined in the [project specification][7] are optional.
 The `speaker` attribute in the spec has